Scripture for the Week: Philippians 2:3-11 // October 6, 2024 (Sunday)

 Knowing this fact, an individual or a community who claims to be Christ’s followers will humble themselves and live a life that is worthy of their calling in order to fulfill God’s will and His purpose in and through their life.
 Jesus said: I am gentle and humble in heart (Matthew 11:29).
 James the brother of Jesus urged the early Christians to humble themselves before God, as it is mentioned Humble yourselves before the Lord, and he will lift you up (James 4:10; also refer to Proverb 29:23; Luke 1:52; 14:11).
 Apostle Paul wrote to the believers in Ephesus saying Be completely humble and gentle; be patient, bearing with one another in love (Ephesians 4:2).
 Furthermore, Apostle Paul said elsewhere: Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience (Colossians 3:12).
 Again, Apostle Paul urges the believers to follow his example, as he follows the example of Christ (1 Corinthians 11:1) and humble themselves in obedience to Christ, as he himself did.
 Thus, believing and putting into action everything Christ has commanded will enable a devout follower of Jesus Christ to humble themselves before the Lord and have the same mindset/attitude as our Lord Jesus Christ, so that in due time the Lord God will exalt everyone who follows Him wholeheartedly as He exalted His Son Jesus Christ.

 *Fifthly, Apostle Paul is narrating the end result (outcome) of Jesus’ humility and sacrifice.
 God exalted Christ to the highest place and gave Him the name that is above every name in heaven and on earth and under the earth and on the sea, and all that is in them (Philippians 2:9-11a; Revelation 5:3, 13).
 In the history of the universe, there will not be any other being or person who humbled themselves as Christ Jesus humbled Himself.
 Being God Himself (John 1:1-3; 10:30; Colossians 1:15, 19-20), He left behind the glory He had in heaven (John 17:5; Philippians 2:5-7), came down to this world as a human being (Luke 2:6-12), made Himself a servant to those whom He came to save (Matthew 20:28; Mark 10:45), and obeyed His Father in Heaven wholeheartedly even to the point of death on the cross (John 8:29; Romans 5:19; Philippians 2:8; Hebrews 5:7-9) in order to reconcile sinful humanity with the holy God His Father and save them from eternal condemnation (John 3:17; Romans 1:16; Ephesians 2:1-6).
-As a result, the Lord God Almighty exalted Him in heaven and on earth and under the earth and on the sea; and every tongue will confess Jesus Christ as Lord and Savior of their lives and every knee will bow before Him in worship the glory of God the Father, as Apostle Paul mentioned: Therefore God exalted him to the highest place and gave him the name that is above every name that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord (Philippians 2:9-11a).
+As a result, the Lord God Almighty exalted Him in heaven and on earth and under the earth and on the sea; and made Him the Lord that every tongue will confess Jesus Christ as Lord and Savior of their lives and every knee will bow before Him in worship the glory of God the Father, as Apostle Paul mentioned: Therefore God exalted him to the highest place and gave him the name that is above every name that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord (Philippians 2:9-11a).

 *Sixthly, we, God’s chosen people of our generation, are called to glorify God in everything we say or do as Jesus Christ glorified and honored God the Father by doing everything God commanded Him to do and, thus, He fulfilled God’s purpose in and through His life (Philippians 2:11b).
 Everything that happens in heaven and on earth and under the earth and on the sea happens according to the will and purpose of God, and everything that happens according to the will of God glorifies God.
 Jesus’ humility and complete obedience glorified God the Father.
 As devout followers of Christ, we need to understand that everything Jesus said and did brought glory and honor to God the Father.
 Likewise, our word and deed ought to bring glory and honor to the Lord God Almighty.

 Dear friends in the Lord, as Apostle Paul urged the believers in Philippi to have the same mindset of Jesus, he is reminding each one of us who are called to be His followers to have the same mindset of Christ, so that we may be able to put into practice the things Jesus taught and showed us in our life and in our dealings with one another.
 In order to do that, one must crucify the flesh with its passions and desires and live by the Spirit, as Apostle Paul exhorted the believers in Galatia: Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
-25 Since we live by the Spirit, let us keep in step with the Spirit.
-26 Let us not become conceited, provoking and envying each other (Galatians 5:24-26).
+Since we live by the Spirit, let us keep in step with the Spirit.
+Let us not become conceited, provoking and envying each other (Galatians 5:24-26).
 As devout believers in the Lord Jesus Christ, we are called to practice everything Christ commanded us to say or do, just as Christ Jesus said and did everything the way the Father commanded Him to do (John 4:34; 5:30; 6:38; 8:26; 10:18; 12:49-50; 14:30-31; 15:10).
 In addition, the believers ought to humble themselves the way Jesus humbled Himself, empty themselves the way Jesus emptied Himself, and submit to the will of God and fulfill God’s will in and through their life in the way Jesus submitted Himself to fulfill the will of God in and through His life (John 4:34; 9:4).
 Jesus, being God with full glory, emptied and humbled Himself and came down into this world and fulfilled all that God the Father commanded Him.
 As a result, at the end of His life and ministry on earth, the Lord God exalted Him to the highest place and gave Him the name that is above every name, and made Him the Lord over all His creation, and glorified Him in His presence with the glory He had with Him before the world began (John 17:5; Galatians 2:9).
 Similarly, if we, His chosen people, wholeheartedly follow the example of Christ Jesus in doing things in and through our lives, the Lord God will exalt us and reward us and will give us a new name (Isaiah 62:2; Luke 6:38; Philippians 2:9-11a; Revelation 2:17; 3:12; 19:16).
-Therefore, let us pray and prepare ourselves before the Lord God Almighty who can enable each one of us to keep in step with His Son Jesus Christ and live by the Spirit.
+Therefore, let us pray and prepare ourselves before the Lord God Almighty who can enable each one of us to keep in step with His Son Jesus Christ and live by the Spirit for the glory of God the Father.
 May the Lord God Almighty bless us all!
 Amen!

 Hello friend, thank you for reading the above-mentioned Bible passage and the written note.
 Let me ask a question before you close this browser: Are you a disciple of Jesus Christ?
 If so, walk with Him every moment of your life, be strengthened spiritually, and live a life worthy of His calling.
 If you are not yet a disciple of Jesus Christ, it is not too late for you to come and follow Him and become a beneficiary of His saving grace.
 May the Lord God Almighty bless you and strengthen you as you grow daily in the Lord Jesus Christ!
 Amen!